Matthew 18:20

 ✟ Glorification of materialism and consumerism.Is this a church, a mission, or a seminary?

-Yes.
-Our theological training is second to none.
-In our view, high quality biblical education and missional theology need to be available to a wider audience.
+Yes, to all.
+The theological training is second to none.
+High quality biblical education and missional theology need to be available to a wider audience.
 The bible is very clear that the "church" in the bible is about a people, not a building.
 (1 Corinthians 3:9, Ephesians 2:19-22, Acts 7:48-49, Matthew 18:20, 1 Peter 2:5, Colossians 1:18, Romans 16:5, Revelation 21:3).
-Our church is a mission run by dedicated missionary theologians who understand the existential threat to Christianity in the face global demographics, declining western birth rates, and the deleterious influence of technology.
+This church is a mission run by dedicated missionary theologians who understand the existential threat to Christianity in the face global demographics, declining western birth rates, and the deleterious influence of technology.
 Our tent must be bigger.
 We must invigorate those most likely to dwell in Christianity.Is there a Rector and is he ordained?

 Come as you are--jeans, cowboy hat, work gloves in your back pocket.
-If we're hiking, dress in hiking gear.
-Dress for the weather and for safety.
-We're not here to impress each other.
+If we're hiking or riding motorcycles, dress in appropirate gear.
+Dress for the weather, for safety, and for comfort.
+We're not here to impress each other, and we are far from prudish.
+In the austere environments we often work, modesty is a rare luxury.
 We just ask that you do your best not to be a distraction to others.
-All ages attend outings and missions, so clothing should reflect that consideration.I'm in need of spiritual counseling.
+Clothing should reflect that consideration.I'm in need of spiritual counseling.
 Is someone available?

 Always.
 Our Chaplain will make himself available as needed for general spiritual counseling.
 Further, he and the church have a deep well of knowledge and can refer you to the community should you need more specialized counseling.I'm in need of marriage counseling.
 Is someone available?